How to Choose the Right Motorcycle Helmet Size Online

 Full Face vs Modular Fit Considerations

 Full face helmets and modular helmets can feel different because their structures are different.
-The Cyril FF357 and R1-PRO use fixed full face structures.
+The Cyril Mad Shark and Cyril R1-PRO use fixed full face structures.
 The Cyril A128 includes a modular front section, which may feel different around the face and jaw area.

 This does not mean one style always fits better than the other.
 It means riders should judge fit by stability, comfort, view, strap adjustment, and how the helmet feels during their own riding routine.